I believe many of them can be answered more in-depth or just better so I’ve decided to collect the FAQ and answer them in this article.

 Here’s how: Customization -> Custom Report -> + New Custom Report

-3. How do I make sure that UTM parameters are working properly?
+3. How do I make sure that UTM codes are working properly?

 To test your UTM parameters, enter the tagged URL into your browser and see what happens.